eshalakhotia/Shreddify/README.md

 - Maintaining a database of paintings--where to get info from and how to store it
 - Efficiently doing step 2) for all paintings (?) every time the user enters a query
 - Coming up with an algorithm that generates a reasonable overall color profile for a piece

+**HTA Approval (crusch):** Rejected — this does not sound sufficiently algorithmically complex for a 32 project.

 **Mentor TA:** _Put your mentor TA's name and email here once you're assigned one!_